Genetic Testing: Techniques and Applications

 The use of genetic testing in prenatal diagnosis

 Prenatal genetic testing is a powerful tool for detecting and diagnosing genetic conditions before birth.
 It can be used to detect chromosomal abnormalities, such as Down syndrome, or inherited disorders like cystic fibrosis.
-Non-invasive prenatal testing (NIPT) is a relatively new technique that uses cell-free fetal DNA in the mother’s blood to screen for certain genetic conditions without posing any risk to the fetus.
-NIPT has been shown to have high accuracy rates and can provide results within days of taking the sample.
+Non-invasive prenatal testing (NIPT) is a relatively new technique that uses small fragments of free-floating DNA, known as cell-free fetal DNA, in the mother’s blood to screen for certain genetic conditions without posing any risk to the fetus.
+NIPT has been shown to accurately predicts the risks of several genetic abnormalities and can provide results within days of taking the sample.

 The use of genetic testing in pharmacogenomics

 Genetic testing can also be used to predict how individuals will respond to different medications based on their unique genomic profile.
-By analyzing genes associated with drug metabolism or transport proteins, doctors can tailor dosages according to each patient’s needs and avoid potentially dangerous side effects from incorrect dosing.
-In addition, some diseases such as cystic fibrosis have been linked to particular gene variants that affect the way certain drugs are metabolized by the body; this knowledge allows physicians to adjust doses accordingly for optimal results.
+By analyzing genes associated with drug metabolism or transport proteins, doctors can tailor drug treatments according to each patient’s needs and avoid potentially dangerous side effects, as well as maximising the efficiency of the treatment.

 The limitations of genetic testing